EDUCBA Logo

 Goal Seek 1

 Observe the above screenshot product cost is 500, and I have given the formula for finding the percentage profit, which you can observe in the formula bar.
-In one more cell, I gave the formula for the additional price which we want to sell.
+In one more cell, I gave the formula for the additional price we want to sell.

 Goal Seek 2

-Now use Goal Seek to find the profit percentage of the different additional prices on the product’s product cost and selling price.
+Now use Goal Seek to find the profit percentage of the different additional prices on the product’s cost and selling price.

 Goal Seek 3